Plotting and Programming in Python: Introduction, Variables, and DataFrames

 This is often easier for learners to understand because the Boolean condition is stored in a named variable.

-4.11 Drop rows or columns
+4.11 Drop Rows or Columns

 Drop a row by label: